-The premier coffee shop and eatery franchise is ramping up for a nationwide expansion
+The premier coffee shop franchise is ramping up for a nationwide expansion

-Just Love Coffee franchise is the most exciting opportunity to hit the coffee shop and eatery segment in a long time.
-For starters, Just Love Coffee is far more than a coffee shop — it’s also an eatery that utilizes a waffle iron to create a completely unique and memorable breakfast and lunch menu.
+Just Love Coffee Cafe franchise is the most exciting opportunity to hit the coffee shop and cafe segment in a long time.
+For starters, Just Love Coffee Cafe is far more than a coffee shop — it’s also a cafe that utilizes a waffle iron to create a completely unique and memorable breakfast and lunch menu.
 Just Love Coffee Roasters is also a community-minded business that seeks to turn love into action by helping families raise money to help complete the adoption process.

-“There has never been a more exciting time to open a Just Love Coffee & Eatery franchise,” says Rob Webb, CEO and founder of Just Love Coffee & Eatery.
-“We spent several years proving that our business model could be successful over the long-term before we launched our franchising efforts.
-What really sets Just Love Coffee & Eatery apart is that we’re one of the first coffee shop franchises to bring specialty coffee to the mainstream through our commitment to exceptional customer service and a full breakfast and lunch menu.
-From an investment standpoint, a coffee and eatery franchise is much smarter than a full-blown restaurant or a dessert business because a coffee and eatery business doesn’t seem to have a ceiling.
-Just Love Coffee & Eatery is a brand that will rapidly grow across the nation in years to come.”
+“There has never been a more exciting time to open a Just Love Coffee Cafe franchise,” says Rob Webb, CEO and founder of Just Love Coffee Cafe “We spent several years proving that our business model could be successful over the long-term before we launched our franchising efforts.
+What really sets Just Love Coffee Cafe apart is that we’re one of the first coffee shop franchises to bring specialty coffee to the mainstream through our commitment to exceptional customer service and a full breakfast and lunch menu.
+From an investment standpoint, a coffee and cafe franchise is much smarter than a full-blown restaurant or a dessert business because a coffee and cafe business doesn’t seem to have a ceiling.
+Just Love Coffee Cafe is a brand that will rapidly grow across the nation in years to come.”

-Here are the top three reasons why you should invest in a Just Love Coffee franchise:
+Here are the top three reasons why you should invest in a Just Love Coffee Cafe franchise:

 What do Americans love more than coffee?
 Great coffee!